This package provides:

 jupyter-next

-- Open and edit Jupyter notebooks (.ipynb files)
+- Notebook editing: Open and edit

-- Execute code cells with real-time output
+.ipynbfiles with cell-based interface. - Execute cells: Run code with real-time output display.

 Installation